Peter Beattie: Honours

 On 1 January 2001, Beattie was awarded the Centenary Medal for his contribution to Queensland.
 On 11 June 2012, Beattie was named a Companion of the Order of Australia for "eminent service to the Parliament and community of Queensland, through initiatives in the area of education and training, economic development, particularly in biotechnology, information technology and aviation industries, and to the promotion of international trade.".
 Beattie has been awarded five honorary doctorates, from The University of Queensland, Griffith University, QUT, Bond University and in the US an honorary Doctor of Laws from University of South Carolina.
 Beattie won the first Biotechnology Industry Organisation's inaugural "International Award for Leadership Excellence" in 2008.

 Personal life

-Peter is married to Dr Heather Beattie, a former professor of nursing.
+Peter is married to Heather Beattie, a former professor of nursing.
 She was briefly involved in Brisbane City Council politics in her own capacity in 2012.
-The Beatties have three adult children, Larissa, Denis and Matthew Beattie.
+The Beatties have three adult children.
 Peter is an Anglican, and his wife is the daughter of an Anglican clergyman.